olariuadrian/visor-grid/README.md

 # Installation

-Installation is easy as Visor Grid has minimal dependencies - only the AngularJS and Angular-Bootstrap are required.
+Installation is easy as Visor Grid has minimal dependencies - only the AngularJS, Angular-Bootstrap and Font-Awesome are required.

 #### Install with Bower
 ```sh